-HBO’s “Euphoria,” which completed its first season last night, is on the surface a show about teenage addiction and mental health.
+HBO’s “Euphoria,” is on the surface a show about teenage addiction and mental health.
 But in addition to the many moments of darkness, there is the constant exploration of identity, expression, and individuality.
 One of the greatest examples of this is the character played by plus-size model Barbie Ferreira.
 (Caution: spoilers ahead!)

 What’s remarkable about Kat Hernandez, Barbie’s character, is that unlike so many other portrayals of plus-size women in media, her weight is not the sole focus of her story.
-While she begins the season with insecurity because of her peers’ comments about her size, by the end, she’s found a way to feel sexy and confident in her body.
+While the character initially struggles with insecurity because of her peers’ comments about her size, by the end, she’s found a way to feel sexy and confident in her body.
 Kat is a complicated, messy, unapologetic character who is on a path to find herself.

 When we first meet Kat, she’s the quiet, mild-mannered friend in a group ruled by straight-size popular teens.
 Then, when a video goes viral with Kat in a very compromising position with a boy from another school, she realizes that within her lies a power waiting to be unlocked.
 After investing in a new wardrobe and taking on a secret part-time job as a cam girl, Kat’s embracing of her sexuality leads to a newly discovered self-confidence.

 Even with the armor of confidence she’s built through leather bustiers and miniskirts, underneath it lives a wounded self-image from years before.
 When Kat was 11, she was dating one of the most popular boys in school.
 After a family trip, she gained 20 pounds from enjoying her fair share of virgin piña coladas.
 When she returned to school, her boyfriend broke up with her.
 Kat turned to the internet for solace and garnered a huge following through her fan-fiction writing.
 Still, she worried that people in the real world would never see her the way they could online.